 - Don’t stir the sugar.
 Stirring the sugar will encourage sugar crystallization which will make your honeycomb grainy.

 - Don’t wander away from the sugar while it is caramelizing.
-It will go from the perfect shade of brown to burned quickly.
+It will go from the perfect shade of brown to burnt quickly.

 - Melted sugar is extremely hot!
 In fact, sugar has a higher boiling point than water.
 Don’t touch the melted sugar and be careful to not drop any on your skin.
 I usually wear oven mitts when pouring the melted sugar onto the baking pan.
 Don’t use your fingers to taste or stop drips.

 - Melted sugar is very sticky and hardens quickly.
+Scrubbing your saucepan after making candy can be a time-consuming chore but there is an easier way.
 To clean your saucepan fill it with hot water and return it to the stovetop.
 Bring the water to a boil which should melt the sugar away from the sides of the pan.
 Use a heatproof spatula to help scrape the sugar from the sides of the pan.
 Pour out the water/sugar mixture and allow the pan to cool before washing with soap and water.

 Thanks for Reading!